TomUszyn/PFDA-project/README.md

    - **Strategy**:
      - Use historical data to focus on short-term forecasting (e.g., 30 days).
      - Use linear regression for basic forecasting, keeping the approach interpretable and transparent.
-     - Evaluate the accuracy of predictions by splitting the data into training and test sets.

 **Tips for Effectively Achieving Your Project Goals**